 That’s exactly what this educational bean bag toss game does.
 It make learning some topics a bit more fun, adds in some competition for kids who like to compete, and it gives a physical element which is perfect for kinaesthetic (or tactile) learners.
 This is a simple game and it can be adapted to several topics.
 It’s a wonderful game to start when the kids are preschool age and update it as they get older.
 Continue reading

 Now that we have our office/homeschool room set up and the family computer is back online I decided it’s time to start teaching the girls to type.
-They are pretty good with the mouse, but aren’t too familiar with the keyboard.
-They hunt and peck for every letter, and sometimes … Continue reading
+Since Lena learned that the Mars rover is controlled by coding here on Earth she’s wanted to do more with computers.
+The kids … Continue reading

 We were up at 4 am and left the house at 4:30 am to get to Homestead National Monument of America in Beatrice by around 6:20 am.
 That’s how dedicated we were to the solar eclipse on Monday.
 It was a long day, but it was filled with wonder, excitement, … Continue reading